tableau/tabcmd/docs/tabcmd2_cmd.md

 ## Example

-`tabcmd2 removeusers "Development" \-\-users "users.csv"`
+`tabcmd2 removeusers "Development" --users "users.csv"`

 ## Options

 \-\-users

-: Remove the users in the given .csv file from the specified group.
+: Remove the users in the given `.csv` file from the specified group.
 The file should be a simple list with one user name per line.

 \-\-[no-]complete

 : Requires that all rows be valid for any change to succeed.
-If not specified \-\-complete is used.
+If not specified `--complete` is used.

 ## Global options